-- The board will require statutory authority to establish UPLs and conduct rulemaking, inclusive of a transparent public notice and comment period. - Regulatory authority is likely required to establish an advisory council to support the board's work. - Using a supply side or buy side approach that establishes a UPL for all transactions in the State could require regulatory authority to establish the UPL as the maximum amount to be paid throughout the supply chain. - Regulatory authority may be required to establish a UPL at the class level, and reduce the unintended consequence of moving coverage away from a specific drug (as appropriate) in an approach that result in a situation that functions similarly to a protected class in the Medicare program. - Regulatory authority may be required to establish an acceptable time period for implementing a UPL within systems and contracts, or to automatically apply the UPL to existing contracts without re-negotiation. - Regulatory authority necessary to establish wholesaler relationships as needed to support the program. - Board discussions have identified a need for improved claims data.
-Evaluation of recent PBM data may identify areas of improvement that will require a new or updated regulatory authority.
-Similarly, carrier data improvements could require updated regulatory authority to strengthen reporting requirements. - Pharmaceutical manufacturers have indicated a willingness provide more data.
+- Regulatory Statutory authority is likely required to establish an advisory council to support the board's work. - Using a supply side or buy side approach that establishes a UPL for all transactions in the State could require regulatory Statutory authority to establish the UPL a UPL for all transactions in the State as the maximum amount to be paid throughout the supply chain. - RegulatoryStatutory authority may be required to establish a UPL at the class level, and reduce the unintended consequence of moving coverage away from a specific drug (as appropriate). - Regulatory-Statutory authority may be required to establish an acceptable time period for implementing a UPL within systems and contracts, or to automatically apply the UPL to existing contracts without re-negotiation. - Statutory Regulatory authority as-may be necessary to establish wholesaler relationships as needed to support the program. - Statutory authority to establish a reporting mechanism and associated staffing to provide individuals at any level (consumers, supply chain members, etc.) with a mechanism to report noncompliance with the use of the UPL for pharmacy transactions in the state of Oregon. - Board discussions have identified a need for improved claims data.
+Evaluation of recent PBM data may identify areas of improvement that will require a new or updated regulatory-statutory authority.
+Similarly, carrier data improvements could require updated statutoryregulatory authority to strengthen reporting requirements. - Pharmaceutical manufacturers have indicated a willingness to provide more data.
 Expand confidentiality protections and improve regulatory authority as needed to support these initiatives. - Regulatory authority to establish a reporting mechanism and associated staffing to provide individuals at any level (consumers, supply chain members, etc.) with a mechanism to report noncompliance with the use of the UPL for pharmacy transactions in the state of Oregon.